SMSpp-Project/smspp-project/README.md

   tool [PyPSA-Eur](github.com/pypsa/pypsa-eur) to provide solution methods for the more demanding energy models

-Furthermore, the use of `SMS++` is planned for several other projects; two recently accepted ones are
+Furthermore, the use of `SMS++` is planned for several other projects; a recently accepted one is

 - The CETPartnership "Manoeuvre", where a methodology will be developed for linking `SMS++` with the global energy model